-We will use also the NFA construction for a neighbourhood due to Povarov [17].
-Informally, the construction makes r + 1 copies of an NFA A, with each copy corresponding to a cumulative error ranging from 0 to r.
-A transition from a level i to a level i' > i occurs when there is a transition that does not exist in A. There are r+1 such copies of A to allow for at most r errors.
-Strictly speaking, [17] deals with additive distances but exactly the same construction works for quasi-distances.
+We will use the NFA construction for a neighbourhood of a regular language due to Povarov [18].
+Informally, the construction makes r+1 copies of an NFA A, with each copy corresponding to a cumulative error ranging from 0 to r.
+A transition from a level i to a level i'>i occurs when there is a transition that does not exist in A. There are r+1 such copies of A to allow for at most r errors.
+Strictly speaking, [18] deals with the Hamming distance but exactly the same construction works for any additive quasi-distance.
+We state the upper bound of [18] for quasi-distances and briefly recall also the proof because it will be used later in our lower bounds constructions.

-Proposition 2.2 ([17]).
-If A is an NFA with n states and d is an additive quasi-distance, then E(L(A), d, r) has an NFA of size $n \cdot (r + 1)$.
+Proposition 1 ([18]) If A is an NFA with n states and d is an additive quasidistance, then E(L(A), d, r) has an NFA of size $n \cdot (r + 1)$ .